 “She does a hit and run, who knows if those people were hurt, she takes off trying to do 90 MPH, there’s kids, there’s other people, and it’s just like it’s not…she needs to be held accountable for that.“

-Also, if you witness a hit and run, think about not being a hero and attempting a risky citizen’s arrests on your own.
-Take any pertinent information down and report it to local police as soon as possible.
-As this case shows, not only did Justin fail in his attempt to block her in, he escalated an already emotional situation.
+Also, if you witness a hit and run, think twice before attempting a citizen’s arrest.
+Instead, take any pertinent information down and report it to local police as soon as possible.
+As this case shows, not only did Thompson fail to block her in, he escalated an already emotional situation.